johnmichaelkuczynski/SUPERCOGNITIVEPROFILER/replit.md

 TextMind is a comprehensive full-stack application that provides advanced writing, analysis, and AI-powered features for serious writers and thinkers.
 The application combines a React frontend with a Node.js/Express backend, offering document processing, LLM integration, AI detection, and advanced analytics capabilities.

-**Current Status (June 14, 2025):** Mathematical rendering system fully operational with automatic LaTeX formatting pipeline.
-All processing modes (Rewrite, Homework, Text to Math) working perfectly with clean plain text downloads.
+**Current Status (June 21, 2025):** Complete graph generation system implemented with natural language and mathematical expression parsing.
+All processing modes (Rewrite, Homework, Text to Math) working perfectly with clean plain text downloads and integrated SVG graph creation capabilities.

 ## System Architecture